wearedevx/keystone/docs/README.md

 In order to join a project, you must have received an invitation from a project administrator.
 The invitation is sent by email and you need to accept it to join the project.

 In most cases, a `.ksconfig` will be at your root project folder if the project is Git versionned.
-This file tells **Keystone** where to fetch from.
+This file tells **Keystone** from where to fetch.

 > If you are the project owner, you need to add .ksconfig to your git repo.
 It's the link to the keystone project and allows everyone to stay in sync.